WSIB Claims and Appeals: What You Need to Know

 About The Workplace Safety Insurance Board (WSIB) in Ontario

 In Ontario, the workplace insurance system provides benefits and services to workers who have been injured at work or who have diseases related to work.
-This includes a range of rehabilitation services, loss of earnings benefits, health care coverage for workers and financial support for retraining programs.
+This includes a range of rehabilitation services, loss of earnings benefits, health care coverage for workers, and financial support for retraining programs.

 Workplace insurance is a “no-fault” system with access to industry-specific information for employers.
 This means that employers share the responsibility for paying for an employee’s injury if the cause cannot be determined.

 The benefits of this system are clear.
 Employers can get protection for work-related injuries while paying into an accident insurance fund.
-Meanwhile workers in Ontario can receive workplace safety and insurance benefits, so long as they can prove that the injury or disease was work-related.
+Meanwhile, workers in Ontario can receive workplace safety and insurance benefits, so long as they can prove that the injury or disease was work-related.

-The Workplace Safety and Insurance Board (WSIB) is an agency of the government of Ontario, in charge of managing the workplace safety and insurance system, in accordance with the Workplace Safety and Insurance Act, 1997.
+The Workplace Safety and Insurance Board (WSIB) is an agency of the government of Ontario, in charge of managing the workplace safety and insurance system, in accordance with the Workplace Safety and Insurance Act, of 1997.
 Additionally, WSIB is entirely funded by employer premiums alongside the income earned from investments.